openspending/os-cli/README.md

 * `_accept_token`: accepts a token as an argument, and returns True or False based on whether the token is valid.

-#### AuthService
+### AuthService

 `_mock.AuthService` provides services for login and logout.

-* `login`: Return a dummy token.
+* `get_token`: Return a dummy token.
 Currently, having a token indicates the user is authenticated.
 In a proper implementation, tokens would be signed, have expiry, and so on.
-* `logout`: Logs out a user by invalidating the user's token.
-Currently, this means removing the token from .openspendingrc.

-#### StorageService
+### StorageService

 `_mock.StorageService` provides services for interacting with Open Spending file storage.
 This includes connecting to a bucket, and providing methods to manage uploads of data packages.

+* `get_upload_access`: Ultimately provides temporary URLs that are used to upload files in data packages.

+## Open Spending Data Package

+Open Spending Data Package is a [Tabular Data Package](http://dataprotocols.org/tabular-data-package/).

+It extends and modifies [Budget Data Package](https://github.com/openspending/budget-data-package/blob/master/specification.md).

+The enhancement proposal for Open Spending Data Package is [here](http://labs.openspending.org/osep/04-openspending-data-package.html).

+Ultimately, Open Spending should support Budget Data Packages proper.

+Having an Open Spending Data Package allows us to:

+* Add new properties that are desirable for Open Spending before they are added upstream
+* Flexibility to not require some of the things that are required in Budget Data Package
+* Provide a testing ground for ideas that may ultimately get merged into Budget Data Package

+The code for handling Open Spending Data Packages is [here](https://github.com/openspending/oscli-poc/tree/master/oscli/osdatapackage).

+## Next steps

+* Build out actual Storage and Auth services
+* Build a web UI based around this CLI
+* Extract out components into their own packages; Remove existing mocks
+* Provide or describe and API for accessing Data Packages directly from the flat file store